Attorney Discipline Defense

 Presentations

-Contact Ellen Brotman for a free consultation or to schedule presentations and/or panel participation.
+Contact Ellen Brotman for consultation or to schedule presentations and/or panel participation.

 • Smith Act Prosecutions During the Red Scare, Co-Panelist, Pennsylvania Association of Criminal Defense Lawyers White Collar Seminar, Philadelphia, PA, November 2023